 In March 2020, Reproductive Biology published a study comparing peritoneal fluid of patients with and without Endometriosis and how it affected spermatoza.
 It found that the spermatoza cultured with peritoneal fluid from those with Endometriosis showed negative changes, including decreased movement and altered aminos.
 Although, the viability of the sperm remained intact.
 As usual, more studies are needed, but also points toward a potential for infertility causes in patients with Endometriosis.

 My Two Cents

 So, this new study is not saying that seminal fluid causes Endometriosis.
 My knee-jerk reaction was done in poor taste.
 It is simply suggesting that seminal fluid may play a role in the development or progression of endo.
 However, it appears more studies will be necessary to determine if unprotected sex may influence the severity of symptoms in women with endometriosis, and if it may raise the risk of women developing endometriosis.
-On that note, there have been several Sisters on Facebook today stating they have had, and continue to have, protected sex using condoms, and the severity of their symptoms have always been severe.
+On that note, there have been several Warriors on Facebook today stating they have had, and continue to have, protected sex using condoms, and the severity of their symptoms have always been severe.
+Also curious in the potential factor it may play toward attempts to conceive children.
 It will be interesting to watch how this develops.

 Fertility & Sterility (Article, 2009) The Impact of Peritoneal Fluid from Healthy Women and from Women with Endometriosis on Sperm DNA and its Relationship to the Sperm Deformity Index